(415 ILCS 135/45)

 for under this Section.
 Coverage may be provided to either the owner or the

 operator of a drycleaning facility.
-The
+Neither the Agency nor the

 are responsible for a release under the terms of an agreement between

 (b) The source of funds for the insurance account shall be as follows:

 (3) investment income attributed to the insurance

 (c) An owner or operator may purchase

 coverage of up to $500,000 per drycleaning facility subject to the terms and